 Discover Canterbury's Jewish Cemetery, the unfortunate tale of Sir Thomas More, the medieval Westgate Towers and beautiful gardens.

-Themed tours are priced as follows:
+Group Themed Tours are priced as follows:

 For prices and more information on our longer themed tours, please contact us with your request.